gwaldron/osgearth/docs/source/references/drivers/tile/noise.rst

                         height data to create a "floor".
     :max_elevation:     The maximum elevation value to generate when createing height fields.
 This clamps height data to create a "ceiling".
+    :normal_map:        Set this to true (for an image layer) to create a bump map normal texture that you can use with the ``NormalMap`` terrain effect.

 Also see: